1900 x 3

 An exploration of family history spanning across three generations of mixed race women starting in roughly 1900 at the St Andrews Colonial Homes in Kalimpong.
 A district in the state of West Bengal, India.

-Working with family photos, excerpts from letters, DNA and further research.
+Working with family photos, excerpts from letters and research.

 1900 x 3 is a hybrid documentary currently in development.